giganteous/pdns/pdns/dnsdistdist/docs/quickstart.rst

   4   192.168.1.2:53               up     0.0       0   1  1          0       0   0.0   0.0
   All                                     0.0                         1       0

-:func:`showServers()` is usually one of the first commands you will use when logging into the :ref:`console`.
+:func:`showServers()` is usually one of the first commands you will use when logging into the :doc:`guides/console`.

 Here we also see our configuration.
 5 downstream servers have been configured, of which the first 4 have a QPS limit (of 1, 1, 10 and 10 queries per second, respectively).